 From 1861 to 1865 great armies fought in a terrible Civil War for competing visions of America.
 Gettysburg, Antietam, Chancellorsville and Cedar Creek - the places where they clashed are written in blood in our nation's history.
 The armies are long gone, but they left behind sentinels that guard their memory, messages carved in stone for future generations.

 Stone Sentinels tours the battlefield monuments and historical markers that tell the story of America's Civil War in the East.
 There are photographs of each monument and marker, many with detailed closeups.
 Inscriptions are provided as live text.
 Maps locate them on the battlefield, and background information puts them into context and helps fill in their story.

 Antietam, or Sharpsburg

-Over 300 monuments and markers commemorate the single bloodiest day of American history.
+Over 300 monuments and markers commemorate the single bloodiest day of American military history.